In Short

-Setting up a contract with somebody else is a great way to ensure that all parties uphold their obligations in an agreement.
-A contract is an agreement that is intended to be enforceable by the law.
-However, there may be times where one party does not uphold their obligations.
+Entering into a contract with somebody else is a great way to ensure that all parties uphold their obligations in an agreement.
+A contract is an agreement that the law recognises and enforces.
+There may be times when one party does not uphold their obligations.
 In these circumstances, it means they may be in breach of contract.
 This article will outline a few tips that will help you handle a contract breach.

 Repudiated Contracts

 One of the ways someone can breach a contract is through repudiation.
-Repudiation is when one party declares that they are unable to uphold their obligations of a contract.
-You are usually entitled to terminate the agreement if a contract is repudiated.
-This means that the contract is cancelled, and both parties are exempt from any contractual obligations.
-You must make sure that the contract is actually repudiated, and the courts will usually use an objective test for this.
+Repudiation is when one party (Party A) declares that they are unable to uphold their obligations of a contract.
+Party B usually has the right to terminate the agreement if the other party repudiates the contract.
+When Party B terminates the contract, they cancel the agreement and release both parties from any further contractual obligations.
+You must confirm that the other party has actually repudiated the contract, and courts usually apply an objective test to make that decision.
 If you terminate a contract when the other party has not repudiated the contract, then you could be liable for damages yourself.

 Terminate Contract

-You are likely entitled to terminate the contract If a party has breached the contract.
+If a party breaches the contract, you may have the right to terminate it.
 This will depend on the terms of your agreement.
-Most contracts will have a termination clause that will allow you to cancel the agreement.
-If the agreement is cancelled, neither party is required to uphold their obligations under the contract.
-However, if you decide to terminate the contract, you will not be allowed to seek damages in court.
-You may decide the terminate the contract because it might not be worth going through the court process to claim damages.
-Terminating the contract allows you to move on from the contract without any continuing consequence.
-However, you must ensure you are entitled to terminate the contract by reading the terms carefully.
-If not, your termination may be invalid, and the other party may hold you liable.
+Most contracts include a termination clause that lets you cancel the agreement by giving a set period of notice.
+When you cancel the agreement, neither party needs to carry out any further obligations under the contract.
+However, if you choose to terminate the contract, you might not be able to claim damages in court.
+You may decide to end the contract because pursuing a court claim for damages is not worthwhile.
+Terminating the contract lets you move on without any ongoing obligations.
+However, you must check the terms carefully to confirm you have the right to terminate.
+If you do not, your termination could be invalid, and the other party may hold you liable.

 Claim Damages

 The most popular option people will use is claiming damages in court.
-If your contracting party has breached the contract, then this will have to be proved in court.
-If you manage to prove your contracting party has breached the contract, you will be awarded damages due to the loss you suffered from the contract not being performed.
-However, this option can be expensive and time-consuming.
-There is also no guarantee that you will win in court and lose a significant amount of money.
+If the other party breaches your contract, you must prove that breach in court.
+If you succeed, the court will award you damages based on the loss you suffered from the contract not being performed.
+However, going to court can be costly and time-consuming.
+You also face the risk of losing, which could cost you a significant amount of time and money.

 Is There Another Option?